markedjs/marked-dependents/README.md

 ## Usage

-### update dependent information
+### Update dependent information

 Update dependent json files in [./packages](./packages)

-NOTE: by default only new dependents not already in ./packages will be updated.
+> NOTE: By default only new dependents not already in ./packages will be updated.
 This happens so resuming after network error is possible.
 If you want new information for current dependents in ./packages then just delete the packages directory before updating.